topleft/node-express-knex-react/readme.md

 $ createdb boiler
 ```

-If you want to change the DB name, update the variable `databaseName` in the *knexfile.js*.
+If you want a different DB name, update the variable `databaseName` in the *knexfile.js*.

-!!!!!!!! add link to downloading postgress and CLI tools
+Also there is a handy database browser called (Postico)[https://eggerapps.at/postico/].

+Now install dependencies:

 ```sh
 $ npm install